LucasDelfino92/morrowindsharp/modlist.md

 - [**Hunter's Mark - A Marksman Mod**](https://www.nexusmods.com/morrowind/mods/46656) by Remiros: adds a lot of new marksman weapons in an attempt to improve progression and fill in the gaps in the vanilla game.
 It includes new bows, crossbows, arrows, bolts and throwing weapons.
 All weapons have been seamlessly integrated into the game world via leveled lists and other means.
 The new Stalhrim items can be crafted in the same way as the vanilla items.
 All weapons have sheaths and quivers that are compatible with Weapon Sheathing.
 - [**Illegal Summoning**](https://www.nexusmods.com/morrowind/mods/47105?) by OperatorJack: performing a summoning spell in a town or city is now illegal, as it was originally intended to be.
 Applies to the player, NPCs, and creatures.
 - [**Immersive Mining**](https://www.nexusmods.com/morrowind/mods/46041) by Merlord: you will need to equip a pick axe and strike ore veins to mine ore.
-- [**Improved Cliff Racer AI**](https://www.nexusmods.com/morrowind/mods/44712) by R-Zero: makes Cliff Racers' aggressiveness depend on how badly Player is wounded.
-Diseased Cliff Racers now have smaller aggression radius, but are less likely to flee than normal ones.
-Blighted Cliff Racers now have larger aggression radius and will never flee.
 - [**Kill Command**](https://www.nexusmods.com/morrowind/mods/46723) by Merlord: adds a configurable hotkey that will send all companions to attack whatever you are currently looking at.
 - [**MWSE Character Creation Name Generator**](https://www.nexusmods.com/morrowind/mods/46189) by Aleist3r: allows you to generate a random name for you character upon character creation.
 - [**Lock Bashing**](https://www.nexusmods.com/morrowind/mods/44857) by Greatness7: adds the ability to bash open locked doors and chests, as was an option in previous TES games.